varshaa2k/automationpython/README.md

 # automationpython
 Here i have done automation using python .
-The automation tast done here is
+The automation task done here is
 1. Open crome
 2.type youtube.com
 3.sign in with our gmail